What is a Compulsory Purchase Order?

 - Additional labour costs, overtime and redundancy costs

 - Disruption through blight

-- Additional operating costs incurred
+- Additional operating costs incurred and continuing

 - Move and build costs incurred

 - Professional fees arising from the compulsory purchase